getreu/tp-note/docs/source/tpnote--manpage.md

-In order to achieve this, the user must respect the following convention concerning absolute paths in local links in Tp-Note documents: When a document contains a  local link with an absolute path, the base of this path  is considered to be the the directory where the marker file '`.tpnoteroot`' resides (or '`/`' in non exists).
+In order to achieve this, the user must respect the following convention concerning absolute paths in local links in Tp-Note documents: When a document contains a  local link with an absolute path, the base of this path  is considered to be the directory where the marker file '`.tpnoteroot`' resides (or '`/`' in non exists).
 The option '`--export-link- rewriting`' decides how local links in the Tp-Note  document are converted when the HTML is generated.
 If its value is '`short`', then local links with relative paths are converted to